ILIAS-eLearning/ILIAS/docs/configuration/secure.md

 initially define a CSP which is as strict as possible.

-You could use the [Reporting Feature](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP#enabling_reporting) to log and analyse CSP violations to finally make the CSP (carefully) more loose, if necessary.
+You could use the [Reporting Feature](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP#enabling_reporting) to log and analyse CSP violations to loosen the CSP gradually and carefully, if necessary.

 A minimum endpoint to log the CSP violations could be: